ingmar-k/Pogoplug_V3_Emdebian_Debian/README.md

 Root-filesystem in NAND
 -----------------

-Now that the Pogoplug boots Emdebian from USB, the next possible (but optional) step is putting the rootfs into NAND.
+Now that the Pogoplug boots Emdebian (Debian will probably be way too big for NAND) from USB, the next possible (but optional) step is putting the rootfs into NAND.

 1. First, shut down your Pogoplug, remove the USB drive and attach it to your desktop system that was used to create the Emdebian rootfs.
 2. Create a new directory on the USB drive (for example named _**nand_rootfs**_).
 3. Extract the created rootfs archive (by default _emdebian_rootfs_pogoplug_v3.tar.bz2_ file) into the newly created directory.
 4. Open the filesystem-table used for mounting the Rootfs ( _**../nand_rootfs/etc/fstab**_ ) with an editor (for example **nano**).
-5. Remove the 2 lines **'/dev/root	/	ext3	defaults,noatime	0	1'** and **'/dev/sda2	none	swap	defaults	0	0'**, **replace** them with **'/dev/root	/	ubifs	defaults,noatime	0	0'** and save the file.
+5. Remove the 2 lines **'/dev/root	/	ext4	defaults,noatime	0	1'** and **'/dev/sda2	none	swap	defaults	0	0'**, **replace** them with **'/dev/root	/	ubifs	defaults,noatime	0	0'** and save the file.
 6. Make absolutely sure that the _**nand_rootfs**_-directory includes the needed kernel modules in _**/lib/modules**_ !
 7. To delete the contents of the old rootfs in nand, run the command <b>`'flash_eraseall /dev/mtd2'`</b> ( with mtd2 being the rootfs partition according to <b>`'cat /proc/mtd'`</b> ).
 8. Change into a different directory, that is not part of the _**nand_rootfs**_ dir !!!